 That's because they feel more valued by your business.
 They're not being rushed through as another service case that needs to be closed.
 Taking the time to craft a thoughtful response is an excellent way to demonstrate customer care.

 Spotify does exactly this with its social media team.
-It'll respond to customer questions and complaints with creative, customized solutions.
+In fact, they created a dedicated Twitter account for responding to customer messages.
+It’ll respond to customer questions and complaints with creative, customized solutions.
 For example, one customer tweeted that they liked the app but was still learning how to use it.
 So, Spotify responded with a special playlist that welcomed the new user.

 3. Trader Joe's — Above-and-Beyond Customer Service

 Sometimes it's hard to bucket customer care.
 You just don't know it until you see it in action.
 And, that's exactly how we can describe this next example.